etcd-io/website/content/en/docs/v3.5/tutorials/how-to-setup-cluster.md

 ---
-title: How to setup an etcd cluster
+title: How to Set Up a Demo Etcd Cluster
 description: Guide to setting up a cluster in etcd
 weight: 100
 ---